Easy 3-Ingredient Beeswax Lotion Bar Recipe (Non Greasy)

 Substituting Ingredients in Your Lotion Bars

-High quality lard and tallow are good for skin care but you may want to pair them with EOs for fragrance.
+High-quality tallow or lard can also work well for skin care, though you may want to pair them with essential oils for scent.

 Packaging Your Lotion Bars